oblador/react-native-vector-icons/README.md

 ## Generating your own icon set from a CSS file

-If you already have a icon font with associated CSS file then you can easily generate a icon set with the `generate-icon` script.
+If you already have an icon font with associated CSS file then you can easily generate a icon set with the `generate-icon` script.

 ### Example usage: